NFTGo/GoTrading/README.md

 // Create a new Web3 Provider to interact with the Ethereum network. const provider = new Web3.providers.HttpProvider('https://mainnet.infura.io') //Replace with your own provider

-// Create a new Web3 instance and use the above Provider to interact with the network. const web3Instance = new Web3(provider); // Replace with your provider web3Instance.eth.accounts.wallet.add({
-  address: "your wallet address",
-  privateKey: "your private key",
-});

 // Configure the necessary parameters for the Trade Aggregator API client. const configs = {
   apiKey: "YOUR-API-KEY", // Replace with your own API Key.
+  web3Provider: provider,
+  walletConfig: {
+    address: "Your wallet address",
+    privateKey: "Your private key"
-  web3Provider: web3Instance.currentProvider, // Replace with your provider.
+  }, // Replace with your wallet info.
 };

 // Create a Trade Aggregator client instance and return the utility and aggregator objects of the Trade Aggregator API.